2025 LiFE Awards

 2024 State and Territory LiFE Award Recipients

-The individual state and territory LiFE Award recipients can be viewed below.
+Details and photos from the individual state and territory LiFE Award presentations can be viewed below:

 Previous Recipients